QS World University Rankings by Subject 2024

 Theoretical and Practical Study

-Study five core modules that span the breadth of data science including the fundamentals of statistics and programming in Python and R; modern machine learning; and artificial intelligence.
+In the first term, you will study core modules that span the breadth of data science including the fundamentals of statistics and programming in Python; modern machine learning; and artificial intelligence.
 This term is essential in providing the foundations for you to advance your knowledge and technical skills in your chosen pathway.

 Students have successfully completed the course with undergraduate degrees in Computer Science, Mathematics, Statistics, Engineering, Physics, Life Sciences, Economics, Finance, Linguistics, and others.